AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 **:exclamation: Warning:**

 - Duplicate detection checks name, phone, and email.
 If any match an existing contact, the add will fail.
+- Empty tag i.e. `edit 1 t/ ` will remove all tags.
+- Adding multiple tags with one of them being empty i.e. `edit 1 t/ t/husband` is not allowed.
+- Duplicate tags for the same person i.e. `edit 1 t/hello t/hello` will only insert one tag `hello`.

 </div>